Tater Tot Chaat Recipe

 Tater Tots – Buy tater tots from the freezer section of the grocery store.

 Ragda – Ragda is a soupy curry made using dried white peas.
-Here is the recipe to make ragda.
+Here is the recipe to make Ragda.

 Whisk the yogurt well with a little sugar for a creamy texture and a slightly sweet taste.

-If you like to make it a little spicy, you can add in a little garlic chutney too.
+If you like to make it a little spicy, you can add in a little Garlic Chutney, too.

-Pomegranate kernels are also a great topping.
+Pomegranate kernels and fine sev are also great for topping.

 How To Make Tater Tots Chaat